holidayextras/culture/general-javascript-best-practices.md

 If the module is being released to NPM consider using a `prerelease` script instead.

 For internal modules a separate `build` task can be used then the module packed and uploaded as an GitHub asset to accompany releases.

+### Dependencies

+When specifying requirements first aim to use the `^` semver match.
+Only resort to using `~` or pinning the version if there is a known problem the module's versioning strategy.

+If a module is intended to be consumed by another one of our projects, try to use the same version of common modules to reduce build time and size.

+When choosing a third party module to use, prefer ones with a version number one or above, this will allow for more lenient semver matching.